-This winter, as in the dead of many winters past, mobs of people in Madison, New London, and a half dozen or so other Connecticut communities will gleefully subject themselves to an icy bath that, if inflicted on an unwilling recipient, likely would violate the United Nations Convention on Torture.
+This winter, as in the dead of many winters past, mobs of people in coastal Connecticut and a half dozen or so other Connecticut communities will gleefully subject themselves to an icy bath that, if inflicted on an unwilling recipient, likely would violate the United Nations Convention on Torture.
 Clad in bikinis, shorts, and other beach duds more appropriate for July, and sometimes wacky costumes, they will make like penguins and uproariously charge into the near-freezing waters of Long Island Sound or, inland, various lakes and ponds.
 They indulge in this literal chill out to raise money for the Connecticut Special Olympics, raking in more than $600,000 last year alone.

 So-called Penguin Plunges—almost a dozen are held in the state during the winter—are great fun for a great cause but could have a distinct downside for participants with dicey health.
 The shock of sudden immersion in frigid water, especially full body, is particularly risky for people with cardiovascular issues or even a family history of such.
 The consequences could be “catastrophic,” says a cardiologist at a hospital consistently rated among the top in the nation, Cleveland Clinic.